stv8/seanvillars/content/posts/pausing-skateboardle.md

 ---
 title: Pausing Skateboardle
-date: 2023-02-02T14:40:10.218Z
+date: 2023-02-07T02:22:36.327Z
-lastmod: 2023-02-02T22:14:21.775Z
+lastmod: 2023-02-07T02:42:05.233Z
 slug: pausing-skateboardle
-draft: true
-_build:
-  list: false
-  render: true
 keywords:
   - skateboardle
 ---
-Like **, all good things come to an end or at least a pause.
+Like the Osiris D3, all good things come to an end, or at least a pause since I just discovered those [abominations are back for sale](https://osirisshoes.com/products/d3-2001-black-black-black).

-I am bummed to announce that I will be pausing [Skateboardle](https://skateboardle.com) games **starting with game 180** (frontside or backside pun intended).
+Jokes aside, I am bummed to announce that I will be pausing [Skateboardle](https://skateboardle.com) games **after game 180** (frontside or backside pun intended).

 However I do want to make clear that **the site will always remain up**.
 You will always be able to play the older games and share the game with a friend who has never played.
+There is also a chance I will upload more games in the future, maybe not daily, but I just need a break for now.

 The main reason I have to pause is rather boring, but it is simply due to the lack of time I have available to continue adding a game every day.